 (Scroll down for complete recipe with nutritional information.)

-- Toss the cucumbers with 1 T salt (preferably Kosher salt) and let drain for 30 minutes.
-This is less necessary with European cucumbers, but it does make the salad less watery.
-(I’ve made this salad quite a few times skipping this step if it seems to fussy to you!
+- Toss cucumbers with 1 T salt (preferably Kosher salt) and let drain for 30 minutes.
+This is less necessary with European cucumbers or Persian cucumbers, but it does make the salad less watery.
+(I’ve made this salad quite a few times skipping this step, so take your choice on it!

-- Then wipe cucumbers dry, which removes most of the salt as well.
+- After 30 minutes, wipe cucumbers dry, which removes most of the salt as well.

 - Then toss the cucumbers with dressing, and sprinkle with toasted sesame seeds.
 YUM!